 |Comprises of stock materials or parts for production||Used to buy consumables and perishables||Used to purchase external services and staff|

-|Establish long-term, collaborative supplier relationships||Resort to short-term, transactional relationship with suppliers||Maintain one-off, contractual relationships with suppliers|
+|Establish long-term, collaborative supplier relationships||Resort to a short-term, transactional relationship with suppliers||Maintain one-off, contractual relationships with suppliers|

 Regardless of the uniqueness, every procurement management process consists of 3 Ps’, namely Process, People, and Paperwork.

-Every procurement management process involves several elements, including requirements determination, supplier research, value analysis, raising a purchase request, reviewal phase, conversion to purchase order, contract administration, monitoring/evaluation of received order, three-way matching, payment fulfilment, and record keeping.
+Procurement process involves several elements, including requirements determination, supplier research, value analysis, raising a purchase request, reviewal phase, conversion to purchase order, contract administration, monitoring/evaluation of received order, three-way matching, payment fulfilment, and record keeping.

 The needs recognition stage of a procurement process enables businesses to sketch out an accurate plan for procuring goods and services in a timely manner and at a reasonable cost.